livewire/livewire/docs/actions.md

 ### Handling third-party events

-For example, let's say you're using the [Trix](https://trix-editor.org/) rich text editor in your project and you want to listen for the `trix-change` event to capture the editor's content.
+For example, let's say you're using the [Trix](https://trix-editor.org/) rich text editor in your project, and you want to listen for the `trix-change` event to capture the editor's content.
 You can do this using the `wire:trix-change` directive:

 In your component's Blade template, use the `wire:trix-change` directive to listen for the `trix-change` event: